 1. Ear infection

-One of the main causes of a blocked ear is ear infection (also known as otitis).
-This happens because the ear canal is inflamed and prevents sounds from going through to the inner ear, causing the clogged ear feeling.
+One of the most common causes of a blocked ear is an ear infection (also known as otitis).
+The clogged feeling occurs when the ear canal becomes swollen and prevents sounds from reaching the inner ear.

-The most common symptoms of an ear infection, besides a clogged ear, include low fever, redness in the ear, itchiness, and even fluid coming out of the ear.
-Even though otitis is more common in children, it can happen at any age.
+Other symptoms associated with ear infections include a low-grade fever, redness in the ear, itchiness, and discharge.
+Otitis is more common in children, but it can happen at any age.